YottaDB/YDBDoc/MessageRecovery/errors.rst

 NULSUBSC
 --------------------

-NULSUBSC, XXXX Null subscripts are not allowed for current region
+NULSUBSC, XXXX Null subscripts are not allowed for database file: yyyy

 Run Time/MUPIP Error: This indicates that a global variable specified a null subscript in a database file which does not accept null subscripts.
 The leading context (XXXX) identifies more about the event or the location of the issue.